-First we will begin by discussing your detailed Personal Health History Intake, taking into account what you are currently experiencing and what brought you into your session.
-This discussion will assist Marcía in assessing what Therapeutic Massage & Bodywork modalities and/or Healing Touch techniques that will best suit your needs for the session.
+First we will begin by discussing your detailed Personal Health History Intake and taking into account what you are currently experiencing.
+This discussion will assist Marcía in assessing what Therapeutic Massage & Bodywork modalities and/or Healing Touch techniques will best suit your needs for the session.

 After your Personal Health History intake, we will discuss & choose the appropriate modality or combination of modalities by considering your requested goals and proceed with your session.

-Particular care is taken to address your specific needs, some of which may involve acute or chronic pain, stress-related issues resulting from life/work/injury, cancer recovery, repetitive stress injury, whiplash, sports-related injury, post-surgery recovery & rejuvenation, fibromyalgia, chronic fatigue, migraine/tension/sinus headaches, carpal tunnel, tendinitis or other conditions that may be concerning you.
+Particular care is taken to address your specific needs, some of which may involve acute or chronic pain, stress-related issues resulting from life/work/injury, cancer recovery, repetitive stress injury, whiplash, sports-related injury, post-surgery recovery & rejuvenation, fibromyalgia, chronic fatigue, migraine/tension/sinus headaches, carpal tunnel, tendinitis or any other conditions or concerns you have.

 Together we will choose what best fits your needs.
-Whether you want to receive a full-body therapeutic massage using one or more Neuromuscular Pain Relief Therapies, Myofascial Release, the nurturing Healing Touch energy therapy session, Jin Shin Do Acupressure, or perhaps a combination of these rejuvenating approaches along with a gentle iRest® Yoga Nidra meditations can be added to your session...
+Whether you want to receive a full-body therapeutic massage using one or more Neuromuscular Pain Relief Therapies, Myofascial Release, the nurturing Healing Touch energy therapy session, Jin Shin Do Acupressure, or perhaps a combination of these rejuvenating approaches.
+In addition gentle iRest® Yoga Nidra meditations can be added to your session...
 Whatever you choose, you will be met with respect and appreciation for Your unique wellness goals.

 NMT is a combination of soft tissue manipulation techniques which can include deep tissue massage along with specific trigger point release, myofascial release, acupressure and other specific techniques to address each individuals current needs.